ActuallyZach/ComputerScience/README.md

 - [CSA FOLDER](https://github.com/Zxtreme03/ComputerScience/tree/master/CSA)
 3. Resources and stuff that I think are useful to learn to code
 4. Plenty of work to sauce
-5. Make sure you change some stuff if your going to turn it in

 ### How to use the website
 - To View the Files either